 Do you struggle to handle passwords for email, client databases, online services, purchasing portals, and secure apps?
 Or do you work in a company that needs to share passwords across the workforce, without compromising security?

 If so, Passbolt could be a game-changer.
-This free, open-source password manager enables safe password sharing and storage, with the ability to access passwords remotely and securely wherever you happen to be.
+This free, open-source password manager for enterprise and team use enables safe password sharing and storage, with the ability to access passwords remotely and securely wherever you happen to be.
 So it has huge potential for all sorts of situations.

 But is it the right solution for you?
 This Passbolt password manager review will assess its features and merits, allowing you to make an informed decision about how to store your authentication details.

 Not all password managers are equal.
 Some are overly complex, with poor user interfaces and cumbersome authentication processes.
 Others are slow and hard to roll out across large communities of users, while some simply fall flat when it comes to encryption and security.
 How does Passbolt compare?
 To get this Passbolt review started, here’s a quick rundown of the tool’s major pros and cons.

 - Runs locally, and doesn’t rely on Cloud storage (unless you want to)

 - Uses secure asymmetric end-to-end encryption and OpenPGP

 - Easy to use browser extensions to save passwords

 - Generally very well suited to entry-level users